 To save time you can pre-book your tickets to the Ho Chi Minh Water Puppet Show and have them delivered to the Pullman Saigon Centre Hotel.
 The traditional Vietnamese show is 45 minutes in length.
 The stories told are related to the spiritual life of the Vietnamese in the countryside.

-One of the top Ho Chi Minh City tours is the Saigon Flavours Private Walking Tour.
+One of the top City tours in Ho Chi Minh City is the Saigon Flavours Private Walking Tour.
 Learn more about Vietnamese cuisine and have the opportunity to sample some tasty dishes from the local night market and other locations.